All Products

 ApsaraDB RDS:What is a Premium ESSD

-This topic describes the concept, performance, performance limits, scenarios, billing, and related operations of Premium ESSDs to help you decide whether to use Premium ESSDs.
+This topic describes the concept, performance, maximum performance, scenarios, billing rules, and related operations of Premium ESSDs to help you decide whether to use Premium ESSDs.

-Alibaba Cloud Premium ESSD is a new storage type supported by ApsaraDB RDS.
-It is compatible with all features, provides better baseline I/O performance than PL1 ESSDs, and supports I/O burst, Buffer Pool Extension (BPE), and data archiving to OSS.
+Premium ESSD is a new storage type supported by ApsaraDB RDS.
+Premium ESSDs are compatible with all features of ESSDs features and provide better baseline I/O performance than PL1 ESSDs.
+Premium ESSDs also support the I/O burst, Buffer Pool Extension (BPE), and data archiving features.

 • Buffer Pool Extension (BPE)

-After you enable the Buffer Pool Extension (BPE) feature, you can expand the cache pool size of your instance, implement cache acceleration, and improve the overall read and write performance of your RDS instance.
-This feature significantly reduces the impact of I/O jitter on database operations and improves stability.
-The feature is suitable if you want to improve the I/O performance of the RDS instance without upgrading instance specifications or modifying business code.
-For more information, see Buffer Pool Extension (BPE) feature.
+After you enable the Buffer Pool Extension (BPE) feature, the system expands the size of the cache pool of your RDS instance.
+This accelerates caching and improves the overall read/write performance of the RDS instance.
+The feature also significantly reduces the impact of the I/O jitter of Premium ESSDs on database operations and improves instance stability.
+The feature is suitable if you want to significantly improve the I/O performance of your RDS instance without the need to upgrade instance specifications or modify business code.
+For more information, see Use the I/O acceleration feature of general ESSDs.

 • I/O burst

-After you enable the I/O burst feature, the IOPS of the disk is not limited to the maximum IOPS, which allows you to obtain higher I/O capabilities during peak business periods and meet burst business requirements.
-The feature is suitable for scenarios in which I/O loads are heavy and fluctuating.
+After you enable the I/O burst feature, the IOPS of your RDS instance is no longer limited by the maximum IOPS.
+This provides higher I/O capabilities during peak hours to meet burst business requirements.
+The feature is suitable for scenarios in which I/O loads are heavy and fluctuate.
 For more information, see I/O burst feature.

 • Data archiving

-After you enable the data archiving feature, you can archive infrequently accessed data to OSS buckets.
-Compared to ESSDs of performance level 1 (PL1), general ESSDs help reduce the storage cost by 80%.
+After you enable the data archiving feature, you can store data that is infrequently accessed to an OSS bucket and the storage costs are reduced by 80% compared to PL1 ESSDs.
 The feature is suitable if your RDS instance contains infrequently accessed or modified tables.
 For more information, see Data archiving feature.

-• All RDS instance types (disk-based) support Premium ESSDs.
+• All RDS instance types (cloud disk version) support Premium ESSDs.

 Note

-Serverless ApsaraDB RDS for MySQL instances currently support only the I/O burst feature of Premium ESSDs.
+Serverless RDS MySQL instances currently support only the I/O burst feature of Premium ESSDs.

 Performance of Premium ESSDs